By Sheilla Njoto

 And the question becomes: why, then, the more people know about this confidence in these women, they gain respect towards their decisions?

-I believe that not caring about what people think about us entirely is not the key to being confident as a woman.
-I believe that the key to being confident as a woman is to be the best person you can be—not because you are proving a point, but because you realise it is a good thing.
+I believe that being completely ignorant about what people think about us entirely is not the key to being confident.
+I believe that the key to being confident is to be self-aware and humbly strive to be the best of yourself—not because you are proving a point, but because you realise it is a way of growing.
 Think of people’s perspectives as a medium to reflect.

 So why do we keep on feeling sorry for ourselves because we are women?
-Why do we keep on victimising ourselves?
 Why do we keep on playing victims?

 If we want to be respected as women, then we, first, respect them.
 If we want to be listened, then, first, engage with them.
 If we want to be included, then include ourselves.
 If we want to be included as women, don’t exclude men in return.
 If we don’t want to be victims, don’t victimise ourselves.
 If we are smart, be smart.
 If we are strong, be strong.